valflrt/brainf-ck-rs/README.md

 ![verbose_slow](./img/verbose.gif)

-You can even make it slower to see what operations are made and the position of the pointer in the memory:
+You can even make it slower to see what operations are performed and the position of the pointer in the memory:

 ![verbose_slow](./img/verbose_slow.gif)